boomlinde/pocketacid/README.md

 It's designed for live use, with quick access to synthesizer parameters via joysticks, muting using button combinations and pattern queuing.

-The patterns, arrangement and parameters and so on are all contained in a single file, which is automatically saved upon exit.
+The patterns, arrangement and parameters and so on are all contained in one of up to 256 project files, which is automatically saved upon exit.

 ![Picture of R36XX running Pocket Acid](.readme-assets/r36xx_small.jpg)